pure-chance/greed/paper/paper.typ

 This is a reasonable upper bound.
 But we can actually do better.
 Running simulations on a wide set of n, we find that the payoff function is unimodal with respect to $n$.
 This means that once the payoff starts decreasing, we can stop testing further $n$ and take the maximum.

-$ --- $
+#note[The following optimization is not used in @greed (the greed solver source code).]

-It's possible to leverage previous knowledge to narrow the score of $n$ to test even more.
+In addition to the above, it's possible to leverage previous knowledge to narrow the score of $n$ to test even more.

 Let $s = (a, q, T), s' = (a, q + t, T)$ where $t > 0$.
 Let $n_star$ be the optimal number of dice to roll for state $s$, and $n^'_star$ be the optimal number of dice to roll for state $s'$.
 It's guaranteed that $n^'_star <= n_star$.
 Similarly, for $s = (a, q, T), s' = (a - t, q, T)$, it's also true that $n^'_star <= n_star$.